 Motor Summit 2008 advances energy-efficiency efforts

-One recurring theme of the event was the need for wider change from voluntary to mandatory minimum energy performance standards (MEPS).
+One recurring theme was the need for wider change from voluntary to mandatory minimum energy performance standards (MEPS).
 Voluntary regulations haven’t been effective, especially for electric motors where OEMs play a dominant role in sales.
 Making MEPS mandatory is drawing much effort.
+“Europe is struggling to make efficiency standards mandatory,” said Conrad U. Brunner, moderator of MS `08 and director of A+B International , a Zurich-based consultancy.

 After seeing successful mandatory MEPS efforts in the U.S. and several other nations, the European Commission (EC) intends to issue MEPS in 2009 for motors, pumps, and fans under its Ecodesign Energy-using Products (EuP) directive.
 However, effective dates are not expected before 2011.
 Regulation of industrial motors is being widened to the 0.75-375 kW (1-500 hp) range.
 Ecodesign will encompass all technical and economic issues, even packaging and end-of-life recycling.

 Smaller motors (&0.75 kW) are also entering the efficiency picture because contrary to earlier belief, they’re found to be running 2,000 hours per year in significant numbers.
-Performance standards are said to be coming for these motors.
+Performance standards are coming for these motors.